usman-bashir/xrc/README.md

 	- Markdown
 	- Json
 	- Xml
-- On the same page you can mix content for diffent language
+- On the same page you can mix content using different languages
 - Url segment parameters, query parameters or static parameters
 - Easy setup and deploy
 - Azure ready